huy75/printf/README.md

 The quick description part is an overview of all the used functions.

-the usage part is the how to use the _printf function with example.
+The usage part is the how to use the _printf function with example.

 You can have other information by reading the`[man_3_printf]` pages with the man function.